Why Women's Worlds?

 Women’s Worlds is a new flagship program from Teach About Women.
 Modeled on the New York Historical’s Women in the American Story Program, this free curriculum seeks to tell women’s stories on the global scale.

-This free curriculum project will provide teachers and students in global history classrooms with the resources they so sorely need to have a complete picture of the human experience.
+Our open-source, online curriculum will provide teachers and students in global history classrooms with the resources they so sorely need to have a complete picture of the human experience.

 By compiling a library of best-in-class educator resources, W.W. provides historical context for women’s current struggles to be taken seriously as speakers, writers, witnesses, providers, and leaders.
-Armed with this new knowledge, the next generation can continue the fight to build a world where we all stand on equal footing.
+Armed with this new knowledge, the next generation can continue the fight to build a world where we all stand tall.

-This free curriculum project will provide teachers and students in global history classrooms with the resources they so sorely need to have a complete picture of the human experience.
+Our open-source, online curriculum will provide teachers and students in global history classrooms with the resources they so sorely need to have a complete picture of the human experience.

 By compiling a library of best-in-class educator resources, W.W. provides historical context for women’s current struggles to be taken seriously as speakers, writers, witnesses, providers, and leaders.
-Armed with this new knowledge, the next generation can continue the fight to build a world where we all stand on equal footing.
+Armed with this new knowledge, the next generation can continue the fight to build a world where we all stand tall.

 By 2030, we will have 1000+ free teaching resources.